Mister Rogers’ Red Thread

 The first thing he does is he establishes the goal, he states his goal though it wasn’t said, hey, here’s my goal.
 The goal that he talked about when he’s talking to Senator Pastore, he said it this way: “I’m very much concerned as I know you are,” meaning Senator Pastore, “about what’s being delivered to our children in this country.
 In other words,” he says, “I share with you a goal to pay attention to make sure that what we are giving to our kids as far as entertainment is as helpful and as good as it can be.”

 Now, obviously, they have some shared opinions about what the problem is behind it but the second piece of this red thread is what the underlying problem, what the real problem is.
 What’s this unique thing, unique way that Fred Rogers sees the world that indicates why that goal is so challenging right now?
 And he goes on to say this.
 He says, “It comes about from understanding the needs of children.”
 He said, “We don’t have to bop somebody over the head to make drama onscreen.”

-Now, as he says, the real problem is at heart is that we think that entertainment, that drama that kids want looks like one thing, bopping somebody over the head but in essence, he says, the real problem is that there’s an inner drama going on inside of kids that’s not being addressed.
+Now, as he says, the real problem is that we think that entertainment or that drama that kids want looks like one thing, like bopping somebody over the head.
+But, in essence, he says, the real problem is that there’s an inner drama going on inside of kids that’s not being addressed.
 So he’s established a goal, he’s established a problem.

 Now, the third piece of the red thread is not the solution which you might think.
 It’s instead a fundamental core idea or realization that makes both the problem and the solution make unique sense.
 The distinct combination that makes Fred Rogers Fred Rogers.
 And for him, this idea comes in the form of what he says.
 He says, “Every day, he gives an expression of care to each child to help them realize that they’re unique.”